 Vigorous Prostate Massage

 What about having an energetic, "vigorous" prostate massage?
 Sounds like a healthy thing to do, doesn't it?
-A lot of people become confused after reading about the supposely good effects of vigorous massage or drainage at various websites and newsgroups devoted to the subject of prostatitis.
+A lot of people become confused after reading about the supposely good effects of vigorous massage or drainage at various fringe websites devoted to the subject of prostatitis.
 One such website states:

 "Your prostate gland is a complex structure of tiny acini, or sacs, in which bacteria can grow.
 Once they grow there, the swelling and inflammation caused by the infection closes off the sac, causing it not to "shed" bacteria, and protecting the bacteria inside from antibiotics and your body's own immune cells.
 As more and more acini get closed off, your prostate begins to swell and interferes with your other normal urinary and sexual functions."

-This concept, this image of bacteria-filled acini, is not borne out by any research.
-But it's an idea which has taken hold of many men and now drives a good deal of the layman debate around chronic prostatitis/chronic pelvic pain syndrome (CP/CPPS).
+This concept, this mental image of bacteria-filled acini, is not borne out by any research.
+But it's an idea which has taken hold powerfully of many mens' imaginations and now drives a good deal of the layman debate around chronic prostatitis/chronic pelvic pain syndrome (CP/CPPS).
 You need to be aware that it is not an idea with any support both experimentally or in the urological community generally.

 It seems that gentle massage of the prostate by a urologist may be beneficial by: